 To visualize the results of your analysis, style the layer by any of the newly added column values.

 From the STYLE tab of the Car-free Households near Denver’s Light Rail layer, change the STROKE SIZE from the default Fixed selection to the By Value option to open the stroke properties for the map layer.

 no_cars_per_rate_2011_2015to symbolize the points by the number of car-free households, which are served at that location.

-Only number columns from your map layer appear when selecting size by value, and a legend is automatically created.
+Only number columns from your map layer appear when selecting size by value.

 - For MIN, enter